Agnideep96/SPAM_-_HAM_Detection_Using_Tf-IDF_-_Hadoop/README.md

-# CA_675 Spam or Ham Detection
+Spam or Ham Detection
-This project is performed on GCP Dataproc cluster with the aid of Pig, Hive and MapReduce
+This project is performed on GCP Dataproc cluster with the aid of Pig, Hive and MapReduce to find the Top spam and ham keywords of a big data dataset